pretix/pretix-docs/docs/topics/teams.md

 Click the :btn-icon:fontawesome-solid-plus: Create a new team: button.
 How you name your new team and which permissions you grant it is completely up to you.
-For example, you could name your team "Helpers" to distinguish it from the administrators, activate the requirement for two-factor authentication, and give it the following organizer permissions:
+For example, you could name your team "Helpers" to distinguish it from the administrators and give it the following organizer permissions:
 "Can create events", "Can manage gift cards", and "Can manage customer accounts".
 You could give the team access to "All events (including newly created ones)" and grant it the following event permissions:
 "Can change event settings", "Can change product settings", "Can view orders", "Can change orders", "Can view vouchers", and "Can change vouchers".